The Office of Advancement Services

 Jose joined the UT System in 2015 initially focusing on file and gift imaging.
 He has then learned the tools of the trade in records and information management and has taken on a variety of projects, including the complete digitization of all endowment, estate and trust records.

-Jose has served in the United States Air Force and received a Bachelor in Business Administration from the University of Texas at El Paso.
+Jose served in the United States Air Force and received a BBA from the University of Texas at El Paso and an MBA from Louisiana State University-Shreveport.

 Judy Collins, Director of Administrative Operations and Data Services, is primarily responsible for maintaining the constituent database that consists of members, community constituents and colleagues.
 “The reliability and integrity of our information is key to the Chancellor, the Development team and colleagues, so we can actively engage with our constituents,” Judy says.